MojiJokar/k8s-FastAPI-project/README.md

 Context and objective:
  Example for deploying new microservices that will enable the registration and counting of users present on this platform.
 To do this, there are  2 microservices to deploy:

- a service that will deploy the  FastAPI application. a second service that will deploy  PostgresSQL database
+-  a service that will deploy the  FastAPI application.  - a second service that will deploy your PostgresSQL database

    ---------------------------------------------------------------------

 For the successful completion of your assignment, we have prepared a roadmap for you: